vadvu/csra/README.md

 ## Example 2

-Another function (in the DEMO stage) is the U_shape_test, which aims to detect hump-shaped forms of links.
+Another function (in the DEMO stage) is the `U_shape_test()`, which aims to detect hump-shaped forms of links.
 Currently, only a rare events logistic model has been implemented, although the logic is suitable for all GLMs.
-This method operates in the following way: 1.
-The full model is estimated on a sample with a polynomial term.
+This method operates in the following way:
+1. The full model is estimated on a sample with a polynomial term.
 2. Divide the sample into two subsamples - the first being below the midpoint (which is identified as the vertex of the parabola from the polynomial term), and the second being above it.
 3. Estimate two models on the two subsamples.
 A hump-shaped relationship assumes that there is both an ascending and a descending part.
 So, in order to test a hump, it is necessary to have significant positive and negative coefficients on the first and second subsample respectively.
 4. A semiparametric model is estimated without assumptions about the form of the link.
 The GAM method is used for this purpose.
 The variable of interest is modelled as a smooth term using cubic splines while other variables are modelled using parametric regressions.
 5. ANOVA test between the model with a polynomial term (1st step) and GAM model (4th step).
 This test is needed to identify whether the polynomial term provides a better or not worse fit than the link found by the GAM splines.
 If p \> 0.1, then the polynomial is considered a good approximation.
 6. This is the final stage.
-If the polynomial term is significant (1st stage) and there are significant opposite signs on subsamples (2nd stage), and the GAM term is significant in terms of EDF significance (4th stage), and the ANOVA test’s p-value is greater than 0.1 (5th stage), then there exists a hump-shaped or U-shaped link between the variables.
+**IF** the polynomial term is significant (1st stage) **AND** there are significant opposite signs on subsamples (2nd stage), **AND** the GAM term is significant in terms of EDF significance (4th stage), **AND** the ANOVA test’s p-value is greater than 0.1 (5th stage), **THEN** there exists a hump-shaped or U-shaped link between the variables.
 In this case, the polynomial term is suitable for approximating such a relationship.

 ``` r
 library(csra)